On an Antarctica vacation you will see a lot of ice; in fact Antarctica contains 90% of the world’s ice.

 Six species of seals are found in Antarctica including; crabeater, fur, leopard, Ross, Weddell and elephant.
 The male elephant seals are huge and can weigh over 4 tons.
 They are an amazing sight in their natural environment.

-Over forty species of seabirds can be seen on your vacation including: terns, petrels, skuas, and Albatross.
+Over forty species of seabirds can be seen on your vacation information including: terns, petrels, skuas, and Albatross.
 The Albatross has a wingspan of 11.5 ft (3.5 m) and is the world’s largest seabird.
 It glides on air currents, hardly ever beating its wings.

 How do I Choose an Antarctica Vacation?

 There are many companies on the internet offering Antarctica vacations.
 In fact so many we have no specific recommendations; rather we suggest you do your research.
 When you’re ready to book your vacation call and ask to talk with a knowledgeable resource regarding your vacation plans.